Vinz2008/C./README.md

 - [x] Add custom numbers for enum without types included (example : variant being 0x200 or 0x100)
 - [x] Make va_args work in C. (maybe reimplement printfmt in c and compare the generated assemblies : see it with objdump -S)
 - [x] Implement dbg macro
-- [ ] Automatically make additional args in variadic functions i32s
+- [ ] Automatically make additional args in variadic functions i32s ? (for now it works without)
 - [ ] Add hex notation (example 0x77)

 ## Benchmarks compared to other languages